American Chestnut Cooperators' Foundation: Mission

 It appears that inheritance of resistance requires genes of two trees with good combining ability from each source location.
 More generations of controlled crosses may be required to make American chestnuts produce blight resistance that is regularly inherited by seednuts.
 It takes at least 7 years for an American chestnut to produce nuts, and new trees must be at least 5 years old before their resistance can be tested by inoculation and the test requires 2 years for evaluation.
 Some of this time may be saved by utilizing grafts, and further progress may result from Elkins' studies underway which is trying to locate chemical markers for resistance.
 In the meanwhile, ACCF plantings of all-American intercrosses are producing, from open pollinations, large nut crops.

-Meanwhile, the potential for significant blight resistance to be randomly expressed in the nuts ACCF sends out has increased, following the culling of large numbers of mature trees which did not pass resistance tests in their largest orchard.
-The ACCF is always in need of more good cooperating growers to help carry on the all-American breeding program.
-They want people who can raise nuts and seedlings and reporting their progress to a central database.
-Many ACCF chestnuts have expressed blight resistance equal to an original blight survivor but so far only a handful have demonstrated superior, durable blight control.
-Time will tell if the progeny of these best chestnuts exhibit durable blight resistance in different stress environments.